datacarpentry/astronomy-python/_episodes/04-select.md

 ![Scatter plot of phi1 versus phi2 in GD-1 frame after selecting on proper motion.](../fig/04-select_files/04-select_72_0.png)

-We're starting to see GD-1 more clearly.
+We are starting to see GD-1 more clearly.
 We can compare this figure with this panel from Figure 1 from the original paper: